uatuko/go-imap/README.md

 }
 ```

-You can now use `telnet localhost 1143` to manually connect to the server.
+You can now use `nc localhost 1143` to manually connect to the server.

 ## Extensions